CaffeineFusion/Tamagotchi/README.md

 ### MockDB
 An actual DB seemed like overkill for this demo.
 Instead, I've pulled the Tamagotchi state into a single JSON object (the "DB") and created a facade that interacts with it.
 This would significantly reduce the effort for porting this application to an actual database and persistent storage.
 The downside is that the Tamagotchi only exists so long as the service exists, and is terminated at the end.
 We could read and write to an external JSON object, thereby persisting state, if time permits.
 Or go the full hog and spin up a simple Mongo instance.

+(Note: this is not intended as a full DB mockup)

 ## Testing
 Chai + Mocha